Samsung/tizen-docs/docs/guides/web/w3c/ui/transition-w.md

 </style>
 ```

-The `transition` property connects movement more naturally than the more generally used the pseudo classes, such as `:hover` or `:active`.
+The `transition` property connects movement more naturally than the more generally used pseudo classes, such as `:hover` or `:active`.
 The smooth effect can be achieved more conveniently and easily with the `transition` property than with JavaScript or Flash, and the `transition` property also supports the browser side to provide excellent performance.

 ## Modifying Element Properties

-To enhance the user experience of your application, you must learn to use transitions to change element property values naturally.
-This example uses a partial section of the `http://tizen.org` Web site, where the current "UPCOMING EVENTS" area only has the `text-decoration: underline` property in a `mouseover` state (the text gets underlined when the mouse hovers over it).
+You can use transitions to change element property values naturally.
+The following example uses a partial section of the `http://tizen.org` Web site, where the current "UPCOMING EVENTS" area only has the `text-decoration: underline` property in a `mouseover` state (the text gets underlined when the mouse hovers over it).
 To improve the effects, the example adds various `transitions` properties in this area.

 **Figure: Tizen site section to be transitioned**